HAYDON SCHOOL’S SPECIAL NEEDS AND DISABILITY (SEND) OFFER.

 Additionally, using screening test data and ongoing information from staff we can closely monitor your child’s needs.
 With both parents/carers and the child at the heart of the discussion some students may be offered a modified curriculum to further support their needs.
-(Link to Haydon's Provision List)
+(Link to Haydon's SEND Curriculum Offer)

 WHAT SUPPORT IS THERE FOR PARENTS AND CARERS?